matssom/matssom/README.md

 ## Hi, there! :wave:

 Heavy javascript developer.
-MERN with Strapi is my stack of choice. :honey_pot: JAM with Gatsby and GraphQL is something I want to learn.
+MERN is my stack of choice. :honey_pot: JAM with Gatsby and GraphQL is something I want to learn.

 **Currentrly**
 * Teacher assistent at OsloMet in the class **Inclusive web-design and development**
+* Diving deep into web-components
 * Tinkering around with algorithems and datastructures in Java
-* Diving deep into systems design

 **Tools & Languages**